-Dr Jana Jilkova is a lecturer, trainer and coach.
+Dr Jana Jilkova is a lecturer, trainer, and coach.
 She is Czech teachers’ association ATECR regional coordinator and eTwinning-Scientix ambassador.
 She is also involved in projects with the British Council, Ministry of Education and Charles University.
 She is a keen advocate of creativity in ELT for personal and professional development including CLIL, STEM, SEN, student’s life and career skills.

-Anette Igel, Events Coordinator
+Lottie Galpin, Events Coordinator

-Rachael Harris, Social Media Coordinator
+Lucie Cotterill, Social Media Coordinator

 Lucie is a teacher, academic manager, and teacher trainer based in the South of Italy, where she works for IH British School Reggio Calabria as the Director of Innovation.
 She has been in ELT for 20 years during which time she has taught a range of ages, from young learners to adults, in both private and state education settings.
 Lucie also works part-time for IH World as the Director of Studies Community Coordinator, and tutors on the Academic Management and COLT courses for IH OTTI.
 She has a keen interest in Inclusive Leadership in educational organisations.
 In her free time, she likes walking, music, nature, brainteasers and watching stand-up comedy.